Disclaimer: We have not spoken to a WeWork executive and have no further background information. This is merely a thought experiment

 discussions only for vetted attendees, such as executives at large companies or women tech leaders.

 A tech company that happens to provide physical office space

-just evaporate when people can’t step into the office, be it because they moved or a pandemic hit.
-By extending the physical experience with a compelling digital
+doesn’t just evaporate when people can’t step into the office, be it because they moved or a pandemic hit.
+By extending the physical experience with

 To discuss how such a thought experiment applies to your business, book a 20 min consultation with our technical team.